Ian461/abetusk-dev/README.md

-This forked repo contains helpful files for maslowcnc and open desk in the /projects/maslowcnc directory
+This forked repo of abetusk-dev contains helpful files for maslowcnc and open desk in the /projects/maslowcnc directory